 - The following must be submitted to the BSW Program by the application deadline:

-- The completed application for admission to the professional curriculum
+- The completed application for advancement to the practice sequence

 - A personal statement as explained on the application

-- At least two recommendation forms completed by appropriate individuals who can attest to the applicant’s academic and professional readiness to enter the program
+- One recommendation form completed by appropriate individuals who can attest to the applicant’s readiness to enter the program

 - Official transcripts from all colleges attended, if the coursework has not been transferred to the student’s University record

 - Score reports for any credit earned by examination, if the scores are not on the student’s University record

 - Attend a resume review workshop with the DiNitto Career Center and submit a resume.